NoCrypt/sd-fast-pnginfo/README.md

 This is particularly noticeable when running the webui on online services, such as Google Colab, Kaggle, SageMaker Studio Lab, etc.<br>

 Support:
-- PNG parameters
+- PNG parameters and JPEG/Avif UserComment
-- JPEG and Avif userComment
-- Novel AI parameters with brackets conversion
+- NovelAI parameters with brackets conversion
-- SwarmUI parameters
+- SwarmUI PNG parameters and JPEG/Avif UserComment

 # Preview